U.S. Seismic Design Maps

 For seismic design parameter values from the 2015 NEHRP Recommended Seismic Provisions, which are being adopted into the 2016 ASCE 7 Standard and the 2018 International Building Code, please see the Beta version of the U.S. Seismic Design Maps application.

 Within the 2013 ASCE 41 design code reference document option of this web tool, the “Custom” earthquake hazard level option is no longer available.
-An alternative outside of this tool is under development.
+However, outside of this tool, a USGS web service that includes the “Custom” option is now available here.

 Soon, the American Society of Civil Engineers (ASCE) will release an erratum for ASCE Standard 7-10 that affects this web application.